Useful phrases for letter writing

 Ask yourself the 7 questions when you are checking and proofreading your writing.

-1. Are my thoughts organized?
+1. Are my thoughts organised?

 2. Is there a clear structure to my letter?